 Unless you have a unique or very rare (nick)name, it’s difficult to consistently have the same name across all the online platforms you could possibly use.
 All the more so, if like me, you use a mix of real name and nickname depending on the audience or purpose of the platform.

 The only real way for people to know who you are is by cross-reference and cross-linking between platforms.
 Another alternative I have found is to use a digital business card or similar, which is why I have an about.me account.

 The Blend with Real Life

-Sometimes people ask me which I preferred to be called, and all I can ever do is answer that I have no preference.
+Sometimes people ask me which I preferred to be called, and generally, my answer is that I have no preference.
+At GitLab and those in the tech industry, I often say, if I had to choose, I would go with ‘Arty’ because that’s how you’ll find me.
 Others, who I interact with a great deal online first before ever meeting in person, often naturally call me by my nickname without even thinking about it.
 A friend once asked me what my real name was, because he had completely forgotten what it was.
 I have had my nickname for so long that

 ‘Arty’ is just another name.